sei-jed-10/w01d03-HW2/README.md

 Method 1
 ```
-Name:
+Name: concat
-Description:
+Description: adds strings togther
-Example using it:
+Example using it: "Mo".concat("hammed")
 ```

 Method 2
 ```
-Name:
+Name: substr
-Description:
+Description: returns a sub string from the given index and length
-Example using it:
+Example using it: "Mohammed".substr(0,2) => "Mo"
 ```

 Method 3
 ```
-Name:
+Name: substring
-Description:
+Description: returns a sub string from given start index to given end index but not included
-Example using it:
+Example using it: "Mohammed".substring(0,2) => "Mo"

 ```
 ---